Textualize/textual/docs/guide/CSS.md

 To further explore the DOM, we're going to build a simple dialog with a question and two buttons.
 To do this we're going import and use a few more builtin widgets:

-- `texual.layout.Container` For our top-level dialog.
+- `textual.layout.Container` For our top-level dialog.
 - `textual.layout.Horizontal` To arrange widgets left to right.
 - `textual.widgets.Static` For simple content.
 - `textual.widgets.Button` For a clickable button.